-IRCAD North America (IRCAD NA) is a state-of-the-art surgical training and research center located in Charlotte, North Carolina.
-It focuses on advancing minimally invasive surgery, robotics, and digital health education.
-As part of Celebrate Research 2026, a full day, in-person event will provide an update on the first 6 months of operations of the Experiential Education arm and of Excubator, the basis of the IRCAD NA Translational R&D arm.
-The afternoon will include structured group tours of the IRCAD NA facilities and infrastructure.
+IRCAD North America (IRCAD NA) is a state-of-the-art surgical training and research center located in Charlotte, North Carolina, focused on advancing minimally invasive surgery, robotics, and digital health education.
+As part of Celebrate Research!
+2026, this full-day, in-person event provided an update on the first six months of operations of the Experiential Education arm and Excubator, which serves as the foundation of the IRCAD NA Translational R&D arm.
+The afternoon included structured group tours of the IRCAD NA facilities and infrastructure.

 Speakers